 Discussion and conclusion

+With regard tot walking and running the instruments show high correlations, although both accelerometers estimate energy expenditure using different methods.
+The Activ8 seems tot recognize and measure cycling activities more accurate than the Actigraph.
+These differences may be related to the (recommended) placement of the Actigraph on the hip, and activity recognition capacity of the Activ8.
 The results from study 2 reveal that the estimated energy expenditure by the Activ8 is largely in line with indirect calorimetry.
 At higher running speeds an adjustment in the Activ8 algorithm might improve the estimation of energy expenditure.
 The workrate (energy expenditure) of cycling is determined by force x acceleration (RPM).
 Acceleration can be low but with a great force (cycling uphill).
 The Activ8 only registers acceleration and no force.
 Therefore the development of a validation protocol in real-life conditions is needed to have accurate estimations of energy expenditure.

 The Activ8 is an affordable activity monitor which is easy to use and seems to make acceptable estimations of energy expenditure.
 This makes it a promising device for both large scale research purposes and the consumer market.
 The Activ8 also has two additional features; it recognizes different postures and types of physical activity (lying, sitting, standing, walking, running and cycling) and is supported by an online coaching module that allows the use of the Activ8 as a means for interventions.
 Future research will have to demonstrate the accuracy of the Activ8 in real life validation studies and its potential as a coaching tool.